evanmiller/hecate/README.md

-# hecate

-The Hex Editor From Hell!
+# hecate: The Hex Editor From Hell!

 > HECATE.
 O well done!
 I commend your pains;
 >    And every one shall share i' the gains;